Dream (Taeyeon song)

 "Dream" is a remake song recorded by South Korean singer Taeyeon for the soundtrack of the 2023 drama series Welcome to Samdal-ri.
 The song is a remake version of "The Dreams", originally released as the title track of Cho Yong-pil's 13th studio album of the same name on April 20, 1991.
-It was originally composed by Cho Yong-pil, with further arrangement in the remake version by Lee Joo-hyoung (MonoTree) and Kwon Ji-yoon.
+It was originally written by Cho Yong-pil, with further arrangement in the remake version by Lee Joo-hyung of MonoTree and Kwon Ji-yoon.
 It was re-recorded and released as a digital single on December 17, 2023, by Most Contents, under license by NHN Bugs.

 Background and composition

 On November 30, 2023, Most Contents confirmed that Taeyeon would be named in the first lineup to record the soundtrack for the drama series Welcome to Samdal-ri.
 "Dream" was selected to be remade by the original singer Cho Yong-pil, which was the previous title track of his 13th studio album The Dreams, released in 1991.
 The song reminds us of the characters Five Eagle Brothers who came to Seoul from their hometown in Jeju Island with brilliant dreams, especially highlighting the intense three-month journey they undertook in pursuit of those dreams.
 The song was released on December 17, 2023, its music video was released on the same day.

 The remake version of "Dream" reinterpreted with bright, medium-tempo, rhythmic band arrangements, aims to accentuate the beauty of the original song's lyrics and melodies with Taeyeon's clear and powerful vocals.
-The song also marks 15 years of recording collaboration between Taeyeon and composer Lee Joo-hyoung since "Baby Baby" (2008).
+The song also marks 15 years of recording collaboration between Taeyeon and composer Lee Joo-hyung since "Baby Baby" (2008).
 The song was composed in the key of E major, with a tempo of 112 beats per minute.